-On May 11, 1945, just three days after the German capitulation the US-Missions in Bern, Stockholm, and Madrid requested access to the German Diplomatic Archives.
-A “diplomatic note” to Switzerland was sent 5 weeks later on June 18th, 1945 when the “Deutsche Interessenvertretung in der Schweiz” (German Interest Section in Switzerland) was already established.
-The “Deutsche Interessenvertretung in der Schweiz” was a unique construction as it was established as part of the Swiss Foreign Office.
+On May 11, 1945, just three days after the German capitulation, the US-Missions in Bern, Stockholm, and Madrid requested access to the German Diplomatic Archives.
+A “diplomatic note” to Switzerland was sent five weeks later on June 18, 1945, when the “Deutsche Interessenvertretung in der Schweiz” (German Interest Section in Switzerland) was already established.
+The “Deutsche Interessenvertretung in der Schweiz” was a unique construction as it was created as part of the Swiss Foreign Office.
 The former German Consular staff was working under the leadership of the Swiss Government.
-Head of this department was Swiss Diplomat Hans Zurlinden and the office was located at the former German Consulate in Bern.
+The Head of this department was Swiss Diplomat Hans Zurlinden, and the office was located at the former German Consulate in Bern.
 Zurlinden, together with his Swiss and German staff, promised to fulfill his task in a “good Swiss and correct manner”.

-With the diplomatic recognition of Germany by Switzerland on March 16th, 1951, this unique construct came slowly to its end.
-The complete archive was transferred back to Germany in May 1952 and the “Deutsche Interessenvertretung in der Schweiz” was obsolete by April 1953.
+With the diplomatic recognition of Germany by Switzerland on March 16, 1951, this unique construct came slowly to its end.
+The complete archive was transferred back to Germany in May 1952, and the “Deutsche Interessenvertretung in der Schweiz” was obsolete by April 1953.
+New york times

-You see here the ERSATZPASS (replacement passport) of writer Edgar Max Kupfer (Kupfer-Koberliz).
-The document was issued in Zürich 24 Sep 1948 by the Swiss Political Department for German Interests in Switzerland and was several times extended.
-His passport has two visas issued by the ALLIED HIGH COMMISSION, OFFICE IN BERNE including 2 x $2 AMG revenues.
-A highly interesting and rare document of early post-war area.
+You see here the ERSATZPASS (replacement passport) of writer Edgar Max Kupfer (Kupfer-Koberwitz).
+The document was issued in Zürich on September 24, 1948, by the Swiss Political Department for German Interests in Switzerland and was several times extended.
+His passport has two visas issued by the ALLIED HIGH COMMISSION, OFFICE IN BERNE, including 2 x $2 AMG revenues.
+A highly exciting and rare document of early post-war area.

 In 1940, Kupfer was taken into custody by German police as an enemy of the German state, presumably for his pacifist ideology.
 He was imprisoned in the Dachau concentration camp for the duration of World War II.
-By pretending to be simple-minded, Kupfer received a clerk’s job in the camp’s storeroom, which gave him the opportunity to clandestinely begin a diary.
+By pretending to be simple-minded, Kupfer received a clerk’s job in the camp’s storeroom, which allowed him to begin a diary clandestinely.
 He recorded incidents of concentration camp life on tiny slips of paper.
-He hid the pages of his diary from prison guards by concealing them among business papers.
+He hid the pages of his journal from prison guards by concealing them among business papers.
 He later buried them, where some of the pages sustained water damage.

-While at Dachau, Kupfer continued to practice the vegetarianism he had embraced years before, dividing his meat ration amongst fellow prisoners.
-In his diary, he explained his belief that humans’ ability to cruelly deny the humanity of others stemmed from widespread brutality of humans towards animals.
-He explained, “I believe as long as man tortures and kills animals, he will torture and kill humans as well—and wars will be waged—for killing must be practiced and learned on a small scale.
+While at Dachau, Kupfer continued to practice the vegetarianism he had embraced years before, dividing his meat ration among fellow prisoners.
+In his diary, he explained his belief that humans’ ability to deny the humanity of others cruelly stemmed from the widespread brutality of humans towards animals.
+He said, “I believe as long as man tortures and kills animals, he will torture and kill humans as well—and wars will be waged—for killing must be practiced and learned on a small scale.
 We should try to overcome our own small thoughtless cruelty, to avoid it, and to abolish it.”
 During his regime, in an attack on pacifist organizations, Hitler banned all vegetarian organizations and arrested their leaders in German-occupied territories.
 New york times

 Kupfer, a resident of Chicago in the postwar period, donated his diaries to the University of Chicago on April 1, 1954.
 On July 7, 1991, Edgar Kupfer-Koberwitz died aged 85 in an anthroposophic nursing home near Stuttgart, Germany.